nitindhamija/system-design/README.md

-# This project contains nodes and other study materials for system design interviews.
+# This project contains self prepared notes and other study materials for system design interviews.